 1. Allow Employees To Voice Their Opinions

-Most employees feel dissatisfied with their jobs because, their opinions are often not valued.
-This behavior leads to disengagement of employees at workplace, eventually leading to dissatisfaction at work.
+Most employees feel dissatisfied with their jobs because their opinions are often not valued.
+This behavior leads to the disengagement of employees at the workplace, eventually leading to dissatisfaction at work.
 Give your employees a chance to express what they feel and allow them to contribute their ideas at work.

 2. Recognize Their Good Work

 Employees feel dissatisfied with their work when they feel like their work is not appreciated.
 Appreciation is the key to keeping employees motivated and engaged.
 Recognize the efforts of your employees and reward them.
 Reward doesn’t always mean money, because money is a short-term motivator.
-There are many other things that can be used as rewards to recognize good work.
+Many other things can be used as rewards to recognize good work.

 3. Provide Training And Resources